 My biggest travel, cultural, and professional adventure, by far, was living and teaching in Albania.
 I visit whenever I have a chance and love exploring throughout the Balkans.

 Macchiato is often my drink of choice in places that actually know coffee, though I tend to mostly drink tea when I’m at home.
 I do love a good dirty chai latte (chai + espresso), which is sort of the best of both worlds!

 I’m also a choral conductor and music educator, which fortunately pairs quite nicely with a passion for travel, cultures, photography, and stories!
 I absolutely believe that music is for everyone and I’ve taught university students, toddlers, community members, and anyone in between, though my teaching now is usually beyond the traditional four walls and structure of academia.
-(And have also required many additional hats to be worn, including those for photography, media, design, and lots of technology…)
+(And has also required many additional hats to be worn, including those for photography, media, design, and lots of technology…)

 Yup, my hair is naturally curly and I usually like it.